skienzmatishun/rippreport/content/p/the-lie-of-the-century/index.md

 summary: Systemic police corruption and corrupt prosecutors created a fake murder narrative to obscure the truth and shield dirty cops.
 Leaked internal emails and suppressed medical records prove how officials carefully curated evidence to protect themselves from criminal liability.
-Uncover how authorities used a carefully curated reality to hide key evidence and enforce their lie of the century.
+We uncover how authorities used a carefully curated reality to hide key evidence and enforce their lie of the century.
 categories:
 - backstory-podcast